Risk management helps to avoid crises and learn from past mistakes.

 If you decide to make the matrix, the most important thing is to present risks with their probabilities.
 Talk to your team about assigning each risk a certain probability of happening (low, moderate, or high) and add them to the matrix table.

-Each risk should also be assigned a certain degree of consequences.
+Each risk should also be assigned a certain degree of consequence.
 Be sure to categorize the consequences based on their impact on the project.
 For example, an “insignificant” risk could be mitigated within a day, while a “major” one could cause week-long delays.

 3. Define Risk Reporting Levels and Procedures